VictoriaLogs can accept logs from the following log collectors:

 • ignore_fields - an optional comma-separated list of log field names, which must be ignored during data ingestion.

-• extra_fields - an optional comma-separated list log fields, which must be added to all the ingested logs.
+• extra_fields - an optional comma-separated list of log fields, which must be added to all the ingested logs.
 The format of every extra_fields entry is field_name=field_value.
 If the log entry contains fields from the extra_fields, then they are overwritten by the values specified in extra_fields.

 • debug - if this arg is set to 1, then the ingested logs aren’t stored in VictoriaLogs.
 Instead, the ingested data is logged by VictoriaLogs, so it can be investigated later.